criblio/cribl-demo/README.md

 ```

 ## Deploying the build
 We'll use `skaffold deploy` to deploy the environment.
-By default, all services use the ClusterIP type, but we want the user facing services to instead use a LoadBalancer type.
-To acheive this, we use the Kustomize utility, and associate kustomizations to a profile.
-In this case, if we use the "prod" profile, those services will be deployed using the LoadBalancer type.
-In addition, we have to include the --tag option to specify the tag we want to deploy.
+We have to include the --tag option to specify the tag we want to deploy.
 Finally, to deploy in a namespace, specify -n \<namespace>.
 For example, to deploy the tag "demo1" to the "testing" namespace:

 ```
-skaffold deploy --tag demo1 -p prod -n testing
+skaffold deploy --tag demo1 -n testing
 Tags used in deployment:
  - apiserver -> 586997984287.dkr.ecr.us-west-2.amazonaws.com/cribl-demo-main/apiserver:demo1
  - cribl-master -> 586997984287.dkr.ecr.us-west-2.amazonaws.com/cribl-demo-main/cribl-master:demo1